spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 1. Create a new Microsoft Entra application and note down your ClientID and TenantID.
 Refer to the [Create a Microsoft Entra application and service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application) reference guide.

-2. Next, assign yourself the [UserAccessAdministrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role to allow you to manage user access to Azure resources.
+2. Next, assign yourself the [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role to allow you to manage user access to Azure resources.
 You need this role assignment to assign the role in step 3.
-For guidance, refer to [Assign Role To Application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application).
+For guidance, refer to [Assign a Role to the Application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application).

-3. With UserAccessAdministrator privilege, you can now assign yourself the minimum required [ContributorRole](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor), which grants full access to manage all resources.
+3. With User Access Administrator privilege, you can now assign yourself the minimum required [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role, which grants full access to manage all resources.

   To learn about Azure roles, review [Azure Roles, Microsoft Entra Roles, and Administrator Roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles).